Tummy Tuck Sydney

 How long does it take to recover from a abdominoplasty/tummy tuck?

-The surgery is performed under general anaesthetic with a 1-3 night hospital stay followed by 2-4 weeks recovery time off work.
-My preference is not to use drains, which dramatically reduces hospital stay and recovery.
+Abdominoplasty is performed under a general anaesthetic.
+Following a abdominoplasty/tummy tuck procedure you will generally require a one to three-night hospital stay.
+This will be followed by two to four weeks recovery time, during which you won't be able to work.
+My preference is not to use drains, which dramatically reduces the hospital stay and recovery.

 - Infection of the wound which may require treatment with antibiotics